ReSpace: Text-Driven Autoregressive 3D Indoor Scene Synthesis and Editing: Appendix

 \subsection{Stochastic Asset Sampling}

 Our proposed stochastic asset sampling involves various hyperparameters to tweak the final discrete distribution.
 We heuristically found that $\lambda=0.5$, $\sigma=0.2$, $\text{temp}=0.2$, $\text{top\_p}=0.95$, and $\text{top\_k=20}$ perform the best.
-However, for all experiments reported in the results of the main paper (see Section \ref{chap:experiments}), we impose a \textit{greedy selection} strategy for asset sampling in order to maintain better comparison with baselines.
+However, for all experiments reported in the results of the main paper (see Section \ref{chap:experiments}), we impose a \textit{greedy selection} strategy for asset sampling in order to maintain better comparison with baselines, consistent with LLM evaluation practices that use low-temperature decoding for reproducible comparisons without sampling variance \cite{bucher2024fine}.
 We use the same hyperparameters as above and choose the top-1 asset via $\text{argmax}_{m_j}g_{\phi}(d_i, h_i)$.
-For comparison, we show true asset sampling (with the same hyperparameters) in Figure \ref{fig:full-qualitative-samples-assets} on the same instructions from Figure \ref{fig:instr-qualitative-samples} and 3 randomly sampled assets.
+Additionally, we show true asset sampling (with the same hyperparameters) in Figure \ref{fig:full-qualitative-samples-assets} on the same instructions from Figure \ref{fig:instr-qualitative-samples} and 3 randomly sampled assets.
 We can simply sample from the distribution (instead of top-1 selection) for true stochasticity.
 We suggest that there might not be a single set of best hyperparameters for asset sampling.
 Instead, the user might tweak $\lambda$, (i.e., the strength of the semantic embedding), or $\sigma$ (i.e., the sharpness of the size matching via 3D bounding boxes) dynamically during scene generation to guide the process towards more desired candidates.
 With $\lambda=0.5$, both geometry (via 3d bounding box size differences) and semantics (via SigLIP embeddings) have equal contribution to the final distribution for samples picked in Figure \ref{fig:full-qualitative-samples-assets}.